JWLee89/deep-learning-playground/README.md

 Below is the plan

-- Build a feedbforward ANN with only numpy (including back-prop, derived cross-entropy, MSE).
+- Build a feedforward ANN with only numpy (including back-prop, derived cross-entropy, MSE).
 - Build the feedfoward ANN using tensorflow.
 - Build a CNN using tensorflow.
 - Build an RNN using tensorflow.